PDOK/geopackage-validator/README.md

 ## Local development

 We advise using docker-compose for local development.
 This allows live editing and testing code with the correct gdal/ogr version with spatialite 5.0.0.
 First build the local image with your machines user id and group id:

 ```bash
 docker-compose build --build-arg USER_ID=`id -u` --build-arg GROUP_ID=`id -g`
 ```

-### Usage
+### Docker run

 There will be a script you can run like this: